dolfandringa/fab_addon_geoalchemy/README.md

 # fab_addon_geoalchemy
 Implementation of GeoAlchemy fields for Flask Appbuilder.

-It automatically transforms POINT Geometry columns to widgets with a field for latitude and longitude.
+It automatically transforms POINT Geometry columns to widgets with a field for latitude and longitude and a leaflet map.
+The map has a pointer for the location, and there is two way binding where dragging the pointer changes the value in the input fields and vice-versa.
-The goal is to add a leaflet widget and add support for line and polygon as well.
+Later on, support for line and polygon columns may be added as well (pull requests welcome).

 ## Installation